Chart Color Schemes

 Dural - Kenthurst - Wisemans Ferry is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Dural-Kenthurst-Wisemans Ferry, as per the latest Census, consisted of 91.2% houses and 8.8% other dwellings.
+Dural-Kenthurst-Wisemans Ferry's dwelling structure, as per the latest Census, comprised 91.2% houses and 8.8% other dwellings.
 In comparison, Sydney metro had 91.0% houses and 9.0% other dwellings.
-Home ownership in Dural-Kenthurst-Wisemans Ferry was 45.5%, with the rest being mortgaged (41.1%) or rented (13.4%), similar to Sydney metro's figures.
-The median monthly mortgage repayment in the area was $3,033, higher than Sydney metro's average of $3,000.
-The median weekly rent figure was $550, compared to Sydney metro's $520.
-Nationally, Dural-Kenthurst-Wisemans Ferry's mortgage repayments were significantly higher at $3,033 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $550.
+Home ownership in Dural-Kenthurst-Wisemans Ferry was 45.5%, with mortgaged dwellings at 41.1% and rented ones at 13.4%.
+The median monthly mortgage repayment was $3,033, higher than Sydney metro's $3,000.
+The median weekly rent was $550, compared to Sydney metro's $520.
+Nationally, Dural-Kenthurst-Wisemans Ferry's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing